 I’m going to share something gritty, real, and raw about my life with you.

 My older brother is a life long drug addict.
 He’s been in and out of rehab and jail multiple times.
-He’s lost his job, his house, and now half of his teeth.
+He’s lost his job and his house.

 I have held hope that each time he’s really kicked the habit.
 And each time he’s begun using again, I tell myself I should have known.
 I tell myself he has the power to change and it’s his choices that have got him where he is today.
 And that’s true.